ccouger/ccouger.github.io/project-page.md

 # Projects

 The projects included within my repository are some of the highelights of my personal, professional, and educational career.
-These are projects that express my passion and skills for Data Science.
+These are projects that demonstrate my skills in AI, Machine Learning, Fraud Detection, Finance, and Neural Networks.

 Be sure to click the 'Link to all Projects' below to take a look at the README files for each project.
 This will give a brief description of the project, and what skills and work it took to take on the project.